SigNoz/signoz.io/blog/2022-08-02-kubernetes-audit-logs.md

   name: audit
 ```

 That’s all you need to do in order to configure audit logging.
 Since you have modified the kube-apiserver manifest, your kube-apiserver pod will be recreated.
-Once the pod is up and running, execute the following command to create a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+Once the pod is up and running, execute the following command to create a <a href = "https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/" rel="noopener noreferrer nofollow" target="_blank">service account</a>.

 ```bash
 kubectl create sa test